 Over the weekend, Prime Minister Gordon Brown told the opening of the annual Labour Party conference in Brighton that Iran’s attitude “is the serial deception of many years.
 The international community has no choice but to draw a line in the sand.”

 He added that the alternative will lead to confrontation.

 England’s Foreign Secretary David Milliband said he would refuse to rule out military action against Iran.

-MI6 agents also have uncovered evidence that the Qom plant could house 3,000 centrifuges for nuclear bomb.
-The five other plants would give the rogue nation a combined capacity of 15,000 centrifuges, far outstripping the 8,000 capacity of the underground plant at Natanz.– the key element in a
+MI6 agents also have uncovered evidence that the Qom plant could house 3,000 centrifuges for enriching uranium – the key element in a nuclear bomb.
+The five other plants would give the rogue nation a combined capacity of 15,000 centrifuges, far outstripping the 8,000 capacity of the underground plant at Natanz.

 1) Gradations exist.

 2) On an scale of gradients, it is hard to distinguish where one class ends and the next begins.
 (For instance, where does blue actually become purple on the gradient color line?)

 3) Therefore, because it is difficult to scientifically establish the precise place where distinction occurs, on the line of gradients, there are no distinctions at all in the world, and knowledge is impossible.